-This consensus has unraveled in the last few years, mostly from the observational side, where a growing appreciation of wind clumping - an effect whose importance has long been recognized (Hillier & Miller 1999) (add refs for Hamann; Moffat work on clumping) - has lead to a re-evaluation of mass-loss rate diagnostics, including H α emission, radio and IR free-free emission, and UV absorption (Bouret et al. 2005; Puls et al. 2006; Fullerton et al. 2006).
-Accounting for small-scale clumping that affects density squared emission diagnostics and also ionization balance and thus ionic column density diagnostics like UV resonance lines, leads to a downward revision of mass-loss rates by a factor of several, with a fair amount of controversy over the actual factor (ref Potsdam conference proceedings).
+This consensus has unraveled in the last few years, mostly from the observational side, where a growing appreciation of wind clumping - an effect whose importance has long been recognized (Hillier & Miller 1999) (add refs for Hamann; Moffat work on clumping) - has led to a reevaluation of mass-loss rate diagnostics, including H $\alpha$ emission, radio and IR free-free emission, and UV absorption (Bouret et al. 2005; Puls et al. 2006; Fullerton et al. 2006).
+Accounting for small-scale clumping that affects density squared emission diagnostics - and also ionization balance and thus ionic column density diagnostics like UV resonance lines - leads to a downward revision of mass-loss rates by a factor of several, with a fair amount of controversy over the actual factor (Hamann et al. 2008).